garimasikka/HackAI/README.md

 It will take a few minutes to download all models.

 ## Getting Started
+To begin using the application, please sign up or log in.

 ### 1. Navigate to the Main Page
 Here, the page provides following information regarding the products.